 Remember that there are no muscles in the body that can pull spinal bones backwards again, so when they get stuck forward, you need to get adjusted.
-The more often you get stuck forward, the slower your progress will be through spinal correction, ending up costing your more time and money in the long run.
+The more often you get stuck forward, the slower your progress will be through spinal correction, ending up costing you more time and money in the long run.

 People often report that they can concentrate better when they stand up and work too.
-This is not surprising because there will be significantly less pressure placed upon the spinal cord and brain stem when standing than when sitting on the wrong kind of chair.
+This is not surprising because there will be significantly less pressure placed on the spinal cord and brain stem when standing than when sitting on the wrong kind of chair.

 1. The best chair has an entirely flat surface to sit on, with minimal cushioning.
 Ideally, you would be able to tilt this surface forward about 10 degrees (the exact amount varies depending on the person) to allow the pelvis to tilt forward as well.
 A slight forward tilt on the pelvis allows the spinal curves to assume their ideal position and dissipate the weight of the body evenly through the whole structure.